 - a valid California search warrant authorizing them to search your person/property (the scope of which they strictly adhere to), or

 - your voluntary consent to conduct a search of your person/property.

-Example: An officer suspects Dave of violating Penal Code 647f PC, California's "drunk in public" law and detains him to investigate.
+- An officer suspects Dave of violating Penal Code 647f PC, California's "drunk in public" law (a/k/a "drunk and disorderly") and detains him to investigate.
 His suspicion is based on the fact that Dave is holding a beer can while walking within his gated apartment complex.
 The cop asks Dave if he has any drugs or weapon on him and he replies that he does.
 The officer then asks Dave if he can search him and Dave replies "yeah".
-The officer finds an illegal knife in Dave's pants pocket.
-22
+The officer finds an illegal knife in Dave's pants pocket.25

 But because the inside of Dave's apartment complex was gated...and therefore not a public place...the officer didn't have the power to detain him in the first place.
-As a result, Dave was illegally detained, and the dagger that the officer found was therefore obtained during an illegal search.
-Even though Dave consented to the search, the illegal detention "vitiated" (that is, cancelled out) his consent.23
+Penal Code 647f only applies to being drunk in public.
+As a result, Dave was illegally detained, and the dagger that the officer found was obtained during an illegal search.
+Even though Dave consented to the search, the illegal detention "vitiated" (that is, cancelled out) his consent.26

 And when you can convince the prosecutor and/or judge that the weapon was discovered pursuant to an illegal search and seizure, it is very likely that the court will dismiss the case altogether.